shabie/docformer/README.md

 The official implementation was not released by the authors.

+## NOTE:

+I tried to pre-train DocFormer on the task of MLM on a subset of [IDL Dataset](https://github.com/furkanbiten/idl_data).
+The weights are [here](https://www.kaggle.com/code/akarshu121/downloading-docformer-weights), and the associated kaggle notebook for fine-tuning on FUNSD is attached [here](https://www.kaggle.com/code/akarshu121/ckpt-docformer-for-token-classification-on-funsd/notebook?scriptVersionId=118952199)

 ## Install

 There might be some issues with the import of pytessaract, so in order to debug that, we need to write